By Carlito Rovira

 The rapid economic accumulation of wealth created from enslaved labor allowed the United States to develop into the giant capitalist bastion it is today.
 The enormous financial power that derived from the harshest circumstances of human suffering compelled the rulers to develop a set of ideas which ultimately served as their ideological justification for Black oppression — White supremacy.

 Despite the glorification of the “old South” by the mainstream Black people were subjected to extreme forms of degradation, beatings, castration, torture, murder, and the rape of women, men and children alike.
-Black families lived under constant fear of being separated; Without warning children, mothers and fathers were sold to other plantations; Among the most shocking and heinous acts committed by slave owners was punishing insubordinate slaves by having their children tossed in rivers to be killed by crocodiles.
+Black families lived under constant fear of being separated; Without warning children, mothers and fathers were sold to other slave plantations.
+In addition, among the most shocking and heinous acts committed by slave owners as a sport and for punishing insubordinate slaves was having their children tossed in rivers to be killed by crocodiles.

 No uprising in history has ever been pretty.
 When a subjugated people realizes that struggle is the only path to freedom there are no guarantees that bloodshed will be absent from the equation.
 Tyrants have always reserved the right to use violence, as a way to preserve their power.
 For oppressed people breaking away from the yoke of their plight has always been achieved by whatever means available to them.

-Although Nat Turner was traumatized from abuses since childhood he managed to develop strong leadership qualities which allowed him to develop and served as preacher among the slaves.
-According to his supposed “confession” made after his capture, to a Southampton attorney Thomas Ruffin Gray, Turner stated that he had received a message from God commanding him to lead the slaves in an uprising.
+Although Nat Turner was traumatized from abuses since childhood, he managed to develop strong leadership qualities which allowed him to develop and serve as preacher among the slaves.
+According to the supposed “confession” made after his capture, to a Southampton attorney Thomas Ruffin Gray, Turner stated that he had received a message from God commanding him to lead the slaves in an uprising.

 The intensity of the revolt continued with Nat Turner and his followers entering the hated resident mansion which symbolized the depth of their oppression as slaves.
 It was there where all members of the privileged White slave owning family were killed.